openstack-archive/anvil/README.md

 # Config

-If you want to change which git branches or other various *stack* configurations:
+For those of you that are brave enough to change *stack* here are some starting points.

+###  conf/stack.ini

 Check out *conf/stack.ini* for various configuration settings applied (branches, git repositories...).

-> When you see a configuration in *stack.ini* with the format *${NAME:-DEFAULT}* this means that the environment the *stack* script is running in while be referred to and if a environment value exists for *NAME* it will be used (otherwise the *DEFAULT* will be used).
+When you see a configuration in *stack.ini* with the format *${NAME:-DEFAULT}* this means that the environment the *stack* script is running in while be referred to and if a environment value exists for *NAME* it will be used (otherwise the *DEFAULT* will be used).

+### conf/

-Also check out *conf/* for various component specific settings and files.
+Check out *conf/* for various component specific settings and files.

-> Note that some of these files are templates (*TODO* rename the files so that people can see this).
-> These files may have strings of the format *%NAME%* where *NAME* will most often be adjusted to a real value by the *stack* script.
+Note that some of these files are templates (*TODO* rename the files so that people can see this).
+These files may have strings of the format *%NAME%* where *NAME* will most often be adjusted to a real value by the *stack* script.

+### conf/pkgs

-Also check *conf/pkgs* for package listings and *conf/pips* for python packages for various distributions.
+Check out *conf/pkgs* for package listings and *conf/pips* for python packages for various distributions.

->Note that these files are in a modified json format which allows for simple comments (lines starting with #).
+Note that these files are in a modified json format which allows for simple comments (lines starting with #).
 These comments are useful for explanations of why a version was chosen or the like.

 # Starting